MajesticGoodness/subbyWubby/report/Report.md

 }
 ```

-I also implemented a few extra bells and whistles into the program, like saving a decryption map of steps we've taken so far, and an undo function--but really, these two functions and our ```Ledder``` class is the core of what allows us to carry out the decryption process.
+I also implemented a few extra bells and whistles into the program, like saving a decryption map of steps we've taken so far, as well as an undo function.
+Those are auxiliary.
+Our ```replaceRoutine()``` is really the heart of the program, and it's what allowed us to decrypt with minimal fuss.

-## 5. Attempting decryption again.
-This time, with a little friend!
+## 5. Back into the trenches.
+This time, with a friend.

-Now that we have our program, we can decrypt without worry of undoing a prior step.
-Let's refer back to the mappings we were able to figure out manually in Section 3 and try them again with our program.
+Now that we have our friend, we can decrypt without having to worry about undoing a prior decryption step.
+Let's walkthrough the mappings we were able to figure out manually--only this time with our program instead of Visual Studio Code's ```CTRL+F```.

 | Cipher Letter | English Letter |
 | ------------- | -------------- |